-Tendani Gaolathe is the director of Botswana-based operations for the Botswana-Rutgers Partnership for Health.
+Tendani Gaolathe is the senior advisor for the Botswana-based operations of the Botswana-Rutgers Partnership for Health.
 She is a lead investigator for the partnership’s research and capacity-building initiatives related to cancer care and prevention, COVID-19, and health care training in Botswana.

 Gaolathe’s career clinical and research focus has been HIV/AIDS prevention and treatment.
 Through the Botswana–Harvard AIDS Institute Partnership and the U.S. President’s Emergency Program for AIDS Relief (PEPFAR) training and capacity–building program, she has served as principal investigator for two cooperative agreements.
 She helped to develop and lead the Botswana Master Trainer Program for doctors, nurses, pharmacists, and lab technicians in support of the national rollout of antiretroviral treatment program clinics, laboratory decentralization, and monitoring and evaluation efforts.
 She also conducted clinical research while serving as director of the Botswana Combination Prevention Project, which was a collaboration with the Botswana Ministry of Health and Wellness, Harvard T.H.
 Chan School of Public Health, and U.S. Centers for Disease Control and Prevention.